Alphabet Inc. (GOOGL) Shares Down Despite Recent Market Volatility

-Alphabet Inc. (NASDAQ: GOOGL)’s stock price has decreased by -1.48 compared to its previous closing price of 96.94.
-However, the company has experienced a 0.53% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported 7 hours ago that YouTube CEO Susan Wojcicki Is Stepping Down
+Alphabet Inc. (NASDAQ: GOOGL)’s stock price has decreased by -1.21 compared to its previous closing price of 95.51.
+Despite this, the company has experienced a -0.23% fall in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 02/16/23 that YouTube CEO Susan Wojcicki Is Stepping Down

+Alphabet Inc. (NASDAQ: GOOGL) has a higher price-to-earnings ratio of 21.03x compared to its average ratio,, and the 36-month beta value for GOOGL is at 1.08.
+Analysts have varying views on the stock, with 38 analysts rating it as a “buy,” 7 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023